Labour Party (South Africa): History

 After the South African general election, 1929, even though the National Party won an overall majority, Colonel Creswell and a colleague remained ministers.
 When the National Party formed a coalition with Jan Smuts's South African Party, in 1933, the Pact government came to an end.
 At the South African general election, 1933, the Creswell faction became followers of General Smuts, thus leaving the National Council faction as the Labour Party.

 The National Party and the South African Party merged in 1934 as the United Party (UP).
 When that party split, over the issue of South African participation in the Second World War, the Labour Party participated in a wartime coalition under the Premiership of Jan Smuts formed in 1939.
 Walter Madeley, the Labour leader, left the coalition in 1945.

 On 24 July 1946, Walter Madeley resigned from the leadership and the party.
 Three other MPs also left the party during 1946–47 because they favoured a more conservative line on racial questions than the party organisation.
 Madeley, who had represented Benoni in the Union Parliament continuously since it was created in 1910, died in 1947.
 A dissident Labour candidate (representing the United Labour Party) contested the Benoni by-election, but lost by 949 votes to the official Labour candidate.
 Dissident Labour candidates also contested the South African general election, 1948 but won no seats.

 After 1939, the Labour Party was clearly closer to the United Party than to the National Party.
 Labour had an electoral pact with the UP in 1943, 1948 and 1953.
 However Labour tended to oppose the NP, after it came to power in 1948, more vigorously than the larger and more conservative United Party felt able to do.

 The Labour leader, John Christie, died during the South African general election, 1953.
 His successor, the last Labour leader Alex Hepple, tried to pursue a socialist policy as well as maintaining relations with groups like the African National Congress.
-His policies proved to be far too left-leaning for the majority Afrikaner-electorate and led a sound defeat in the 1958 election, in which Labour gained 0,23% of the votes and lost all of its remaining seats.
+His policies proved to be far too left-leaning for the majority Afrikaner-electorate and led a sound defeat in the 1958 election, in which Labour gained 0.23% of the votes and lost all of its remaining seats.
 The Labour Party was dissolved soon after the election.

-A small fraction of former Labour politicians formed the Conservative Workers Party, which only gained 0.31% in the elections 1961 and disbanded as well.
+A small fraction of former Labour politicians formed the Conservative Workers Party, which only gained 0.31% in the 1961 elections and disbanded as well.